cyverse-archive/Scruffian/README.markdown

 Provides a REST-like API for uploading and downloading files to and from iRODS.

+## Error handling

+If you try to hit an endpoint that doesn't exist, you'll get a 404.

+For all other errors, you should receive a 500 HTTP status code and a JSON body in the following format:

+    {
+        "error_code" : "<Scruffian error code>",
+        "status" : "failure",
+        "action" : "<action name>
+    }

+Most errors will return other contextual fields, but they will vary from error to error.
+For programmatic usage, only depend on the three fields listed above.

+Each section listed below lists the error codes that you may encounter.
+In addition to these, you may run into the ERR_UNCHECKED_EXCEPTION, which means that an uncaught exception was encountered.

 ## Downloading
+Action: "download"

+Error codes:

++ ERR_INVALID_JSON (wrong content-type or JSON syntax errors)
++ ERR_BAD_OR_MISSING_FIELD (JSON field is missing or has an invalid value)
++ ERR_MISSING_QUERY_PARAMETER (Query parameter is missing)
++ ERR_NOT_A_USER (invalid user specified)
++ ERR_DOES_NOT_EXIST (File request doesn't exist)
++ ERR_NOT_READABLE (File requested isn't readable by the specified user)

+Curl command:

     curl 'http://127.0.0.1:31370/download?user=testuser&path=/iplant/home/testuser/myfile.txt'

 This will result is the file contents being barfed out to stdout.
-Redirect to a file to actually get the file
+Redirect to a file to actually get the file.

-Errors will result in either a 400, 404, or 500 HTTP status and either a stacktrace or one of these messages (soon to become JSON responses):

-    File <file-path> not found. (used with a 404)

-    File <file-path> is not readable. (used with a 400)

 ## Uploading
+Action: "upload"

+Error codes:

++ ERR_MISSING_FORM_FIELD (One of the form data fields is missing)
++ ERR_NOT_A_USER (Invalid user specified)
++ ERR_DOES_NOT_EXIST (Destination directory doesn't exist)
++ ERR_NOT_WRITEABLE (Destination directory isn't writeable)

 Uploading is handled through multipart requests.
 Here's a curl command: